 In Guelph, all taxi cabs, or vehicles operating as such, as well as taxi drivers and dispatchers are required to be licensed under the Guelph Police Services Board Bylaw 145-2011.
-The second bylaw—146-2011—applies to all owners and dealers of second hand goods/shops, salvage yards/shops and dealers buying and selling used gold and jewelry.
+The second bylaw—146-2011—applies to all owners and dealers of second-hand goods/shops, salvage yards/shops and dealers buying and selling used gold and jewellery.

 “We’ve heard from the Guelph Police Service that administering, monitoring and enforcing the licensing is not a core duty of a police service.
 In fact, Guelph is one of only a handful of municipalities in Ontario continuing to delegate its authority to police services,” says Doug Godfrey, acting manager of Operations.
 “With a mandate to license businesses in Guelph, the City is in a position to take on these licensing duties.”

 City staff is also recommending amendments to the City’s Business Licensing Bylaw (2009)-18855 to incorporate the administration and enforcement to reflect the regulations and intent of the current Guelph Police Service Board bylaws.

 If the recommendations outlined in the staff report are approved by Council, the City would assume responsibility from the Guelph Police Service effective January 1, 2017.
 Approval will also position the City to do a review of the Business Licensing Bylaw that will include public consultation.

 Each year, the City processes about 1,500 business licenses and about 500 business licenses for the taxi and second hand good industries are processed by the Guelph Police Service.